-With a little bit of effort and willpower, you can navigate your way around the junk food and maintain your healthy diet while on a long road trip.
-You'll feel healthier, more alert, and have more fun.
+Typical freeway fare includes fast food, microwave-ready service station options, bags of chips, and lots of sodas, but with a little bit of effort and willpower, you can navigate your way around the junk food and maintain your healthy diet while on a long road trip.

 Start with breakfast.
-You may be eating breakfast at a restaurant, a hotel continental breakfast bar, or even the food aisle of a gas station.
-Avoid excess sugar.
-High carbohydrate meals may improve your mood for a short time, but lots of sugar can also make you sleepy.
-That's not good if you are the driver.
+You may eat breakfast at a restaurant, a hotel continental breakfast bar, or even the food aisle of a gas station.
+Avoid excess sugar and starchy foods if you're the driver.
+High carbohydrate meals may improve your mood for a short time, but lots of sugar and starch can make you sleepy.

 - Choose an omelet filled with vegetables and order a side of whole wheat toast instead of a stack of pancakes and syrup.